quixoticmonk/checkov-ephemerality-custom-checks/README.md

 ## Credits

 This Checkov custom checks is inspired by and builds upon the work from [drewmullen/policy-library-ephemerality](https://github.com/drewmullen/policy-library-ephemerality).
-Special thanks to Drew Mullen for the foundational concepts and approach to ephemerality in Terraform configurations.
+Special thanks to Drew  for the foundational concepts and approach to this.

-## License

-This project follows the same licensing terms as the original work it's based upon.